 Over the past decade, Ordway has composed a series of large-scale works that bring together multiple artistic disciplines and humanistic themes.
 Many of these explore the intersection of music and literature and, working in English, French, Spanish, and German, he has created adaptations, collages, translations, and original text for music.
-As an interdisciplinary scholar, he has published on the relationship between text and musical form in The James Joyce Quarterly.
+And as an interdisciplinary scholar, he has published on the relationship between text and musical form in The James Joyce Quarterly.

 Recent international collaborations include: a staged production of Detroit at the Hochschule für Musik Hanns Eisler in Berlin; a commercial recording for NAXOS Records featuring principal players from the Hong Kong Philharmonic; performances at the Beijing Modern Music Festival and Hong Kong Arts Festival; and an in-progress opera on the Arab Spring, with an original libretto by the Algerian author, scholar, and journalist Meryem Belkaïd.